Cagayan River (Mindanao): Mouth

 The river's mouth is located in Cagayan de Oro.
-After a 90 km course from the mountains of Bukidnon, the river finally discharges its load to the Macajalar Bay.
+After a 90 km course from the mountains of Bukidnon, the river finally discharges its load to Macajalar Bay.

 Tourism

 Whitewater rafting and kayaking

 Whitewater rafting, kayaking and river trekking has been one of the tourism activities being promoted in the river.
 The city administration and the Department of Tourism made it as the banner tourism activity in Cagayan de Oro.
 The jump-off point of the river, whitewater rafting is at Barangay Mambuaya, a 30-40 minute ride from the city proper.

 Recently, whitewater rafting in the Cagayan River is gaining popularity through the years after President Gloria Macapagal Arroyo and other famous personalities in the country have tried the challenging whitewater rafting in the river.

+Rio de Oro Boulevard

+The 2.5-kilometer two-lane Rio de Oro Boulevard along the Cagayan de Oro River is a major tourist attraction.
+It connects from Barangay Puntod, J.R.
+Borja Streets, CM Recto Avenue-Marcos Bridge and Consolacion with three-way junction to Burgos Street.
+Inaugurated in August 2023, the Cagayan de Oro River flood management project was financed by the Japanese International Cooperation Agency.
+ROB is host to the Pasko de Oro festival of December 2023 after the August Higalaay Festival.
+The boulevard's "Tree of Life" historical marker was installed at Isla De Oro along the CDO river as memorial to the mango shelter for 50 natives during the 2011 typhoon Tropical Storm Washi.

 Fishery

 The stream is an important seasonal freshwater artisanal fishery producing an annual catch, as of 2016, of about US$500,000 from an average weekly catch of 5 to 15 kg by each fisherman.
 In the lower reaches of the stream, this low catch of smaller immature fish is evidence of lack of management of the fishery.
 Less than 1% to as much as 10% of the local population may be engaged at least part-time as fishermen, most are men.
 Full-time fishermen earn about US$1,000 to 2,000 per year, which is below the poverty line.
 Gill nets, cast nets, long lines, fish hooks and line sets, spears, traps and traditional fishing boats are used.
 The catch includes Snapper (Aha-an), Flagtail (Aligaman), Crab (Alimango), Red-tailed goby (Anga), Squaretail mullet (Balanak), Goby (Batinga), Silver perch (Bugaong), Otomebora Mullet (Bunak), Indo-Pacific Tarpon (Buwan-buwan), Loach goby (Dalapakan), Mountain bass (Damagan), Indian pellona (Ibis), Flathead grey mullet (Gisaw), Gourami (Gurami), Mudfish (Halu-an), Shrimp (Hipon, Goby (Iswil), Carp (Karpa), Eel (Kasili), Spotted Scat (Kikilo), Mullet (Muli), Cyprinidae (Pait), Catfish (Pantat), Rock goby (Pigok), Mangrove red snapper (Tadlungan), Tilapia.